How to Rekindle a Relationship

 At these later stages, many couples find themselves left with only the distant memories of their love affair — surrounded by the ashes of the spark that burned them both in the end.
 This kind of broken dynamic can be detrimental to the longevity of the relationship, and even if couples don’t like to admit it, is pretty easy to spot.

-"At some point in your relationship, early on, you went through something together, big or small, that helped you see how this person was going to show up for you in these key moments,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+"At some point in your relationship, early on, you went through something together, big or small, that helped you see how this person was going to show up for you in these key moments,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “For many couples, as you navigated a challenge, you realized this is the person you want to be with, that you want to keep going with.
 What can also happen is a start to a pattern of disconnection, not enough to break up, but a way of reconnecting and supporting that is not sustainable.
 This cycle, which leaves you feeling further away from each other, is important; it's part of the deeper disconnection that exists beneath the craving for that spark to return.”